lewmilburn/SecurityKit/README.md

 ### Validate / 'Check' Checksum

 This function validates checksums generated using checksum_generate match the data that needs to be checked.
 In this example, we're checking 'Hello World' against it's checksum.
-We pass the data and the checksum that we want to compare into the function, and recieve a true/false response.
+We pass the data and the checksum that we want to compare into the function, and recieve a `true` or `false` response.
 `$data` should be the data that you want to validate, `$checksum` should be a pre-generated checksum for this data.
-If you need to generate a checksum, use the checksum_generate method shown above.
+If you need to generate a checksum, use the `checksum_generate` method shown above.

 ```php
 $data = 'Hello World';